JC69 K2P HKY85

 Given four nucleotides A, C, G, & T, there are (4x4) - 4 = 12 possible pairwise mutations among them that result in a SNP.
 Mutations rates among the four nucleotides can be set in various ways, based on data and assumptions.

-[Middle] A simple adjustment is the Kimura Two-Parameter Model (K2P), which recognized from early DNA data that, at least in comparisons within species and among closely-related species, transitions (Ts) (AG and CT) are much more frequent than transversions (Tv) (all other pairwise mutations).
+[Middle] A simple adjustment is the Kimura Two-Parameter Model (K2P), which recognized from early DNA data that, at least in comparisons within species and among closely-related species, transitions (Ts) (AG and C T) are much more frequent than transversions (Tv) (all other pairwise mutations).
 This is calculated as the Transition Bias (K) [Ts] / [Tv].
-As sequence divergences increase, the number of observed Transversions increases, to a point where Tv-only models may be more accurate.
+As sequence divergences increase, [Tv] increases towards K < 1, and Tv-only models may be more accurate.
+[This occurs because Ts back mutations (a g a "flip-flops") occur so rapidly that their current state between any two sequences is uninformative.
+Slower Tv mutations then provide more information].

-[Below] For the advanced student: As computational power and extensive data became available, it is now possible to construct a universal model, called the General Time Reversible (GTR) model, which allows all available information to be incorporated into any particular evolutionary investigation.
+[Below] Advanced Methods: As computational power and extensive data became available, it is now possible to construct a universal model, called the General Time Reversible (GTR) model, which allows all available information to be incorporated into any particular evolutionary investigation.
 Estimates of mutation rates are calculated from the data themselves.
 In the last column, for example, πγ in the HKY95 model is weighted by three different nucleotide-specific factors, ϒ, ϵ, &ϵ η, where η incorporates the Transition Bias.
-The probability that T remains unchanged is also explicitly calculated, as the negation of the sum of probabilities in the last row that it does change.
-The GTR was previously prohibitively machine-time intensive, and remains so for large analyses with bootstrap re-sampling methods.
+The probability that a base remains unchanged is also explicitly calculated, as the negation of the sum of probabilities in the rest of the row that it does change.
+Such a probability might be modified by a Poisson correction for multiple hits (a g a).
+The GTR was previously prohibitively machine-time intensive, and remains so if it has to be re-calculated for each bootstrap replication.
+A heuristic solution is to use the same estimated GTR matrix for all bootstraps.

 {\displaystyle Q={\begin{pmatrix}{-(\alpha \pi _{G}+\beta